Stop Paying Credit Card Debt and Stop Worrying About It

 You can send a cease and desist letter to the collection agency asking them to stop contacting you, even if they haven’t violated the FDCPA.
 While this stops the calls and letters, it does not eliminate the debt, and the creditor can still take legal action.

-Additionally, states set statute limitations on debt, typically 3 to 6 years.
+Additionally, states set statute limitations on debt, typically 3 to 6 years for credit cards.
 Once the statute of limitations has passed, collectors can contact you about unpaid bills but they cannot sue you.

 These protections can offer some relief but they do not absolve you of your obligations.
 Credit card companies can still take action if you stop paying.